 5. Reliability and warranty – My best advice for this is to read customers reviews.
 Find a few air purifiers that thick all the boxes for you on Amazon and read what the customers say.
 There you will find out if it is worth the purchase.
-Also make sure that you get good warranty from the seller.
-Usually you should get about 5 years warranty on fan and motor parts.
+Also, make sure that you get a good warranty from the seller.
+Usually, you should get about 5 years warranty on the fan and motor parts.

 Do air purifiers work if windows are open?

 If you open the refrigerator door will it still work?
 Of course, but not with full capacity.
 Same goes for air purifiers.
-There have been some studies regarding this question and the results were quite the obvious.
-With closed windows the air purifier can clean the air much faster.
-But even if you open the windows the air purifier will still do it’s job, just not that efficient and you’ll be wasting energy.
+There have been some studies regarding this question and the results were quite obvious.
+With closed windows, the air purifier can clean the air much faster.
+But even if you open the windows the air purifier will still do its job, just not that efficient and you’ll be wasting energy.